Experiential marketing is a promotional strategy that involves creating an interactive experience to get customers talking about your product.

 Your next question might be, “Where’s the best place to start?”
 Think about the psychology behind what you’re selling—marketing is about creating connections above all else, so target experiences that are most likely to hook customers into coming back.

 What sort of customer does your product attract?
 If any of you caught the recent episode of Shark Tank with that crazy spray paint for dogs (not joking), you may have had the same idea that hit me—why not hold a contest where customers send in pictures of their painted pets, with the most creative “pet paint” winning a prize?

 Clearly, people who would buy paint for their pets are a bit quirky and artistically inclined, so it’s practically a guarantee that this sort of opportunity to share their creations and see the creations of others would draw the perfect sort of crowd.

-Great experiences create memorable connections with your customers, so an effective experiential marketing campaign starts with truly knowing your customers and what types of experiences would appeal to them.
+Great experiential marketing campaigns create lasting connections with your customers, so effective executions starts with truly knowing your customers and what types of experiences would appeal to them.